PrincessCS/velvety/README.md

 # Velvety - Eco-Friendly Skincare Website

-Welcome to the **Velvety** repository!
-This project is a modern e-commerce web application built with **Vite**, **React**, and **Redux Toolkit Query**, featuring a local database (`db.json`) for product storage.
+**Velvety** is a modern e-commerce web application built with **Vite**, **React**, and **Redux Toolkit Query**, featuring a local database (`db.json`) for product storage.
 The website includes essential e-commerce functionalities such as filtering products, adding/removing items from the cart, and a checkout process with a dummy Stripe payment integration.

 ## Features